11rcombs/mkm-spec/README.md

 6. Let *input* be the decoded text of the manifest's byte stream.
 7. Let *position* be a pointer into input, initially pointing at the first character.
 8. If the characters starting from *position* are "MATROSKA", followed by a U+0020 SPACE character, followed by "MANIFEST", then advance *position* to the next character after those.
 Otherwise, this isn't a Matroska manifest: if the base file's URL is already known, play that file, resolving dependencies using the player's internal method; otherwise, treat the error like an unparseable or corrupted playlist or media file; abort this algorithm.
-9. If the character at *position* is neither a U+0020 SPACE character, a U+0009 CHARACTER TABULATION (tab) character, nor a U+000A LINE FEED (LF) character, then this isn't a Matroska manifest; abort this algorithm as specified above.
+9. If the character at *position* is neither a U+0020 SPACE character, a U+0009 CHARACTER TABULATION (tab) character, a U+000D CARRIAGE RETURN (CR), nor a U+000A LINE FEED (LF) character, then this isn't a Matroska manifest; abort this algorithm as specified above.
-10. Collect a sequence of characters that are not U+000A LINE FEED (LF) characters, and ignore those characters.
+10. Collect a sequence of characters that are not U+000A LINE FEED (LF) or U+000D CARRIAGE RETURN (CR) characters, and ignore those characters.
 (Extra text on the first line, after the signature, is ignored.)
 11. *Start of line*: If position is past the end of input, then jump to the last step.
-Otherwise, collect a sequence of characters that are U+000A LINE FEED (LF), U+0020 SPACE, or U+0009 CHARACTER TABULATION (tab) characters, and ignore those characters.
+Otherwise, collect a sequence of characters that are U+000A LINE FEED (LF), U+000D CARRIAGE RETURN (CR), U+0020 SPACE, or U+0009 CHARACTER TABULATION (tab) characters, and ignore those characters.
-12. Now, collect a sequence of characters that are *not* U+000A LINE FEED (LF) characters, and let the result be *line*.
+12. Now, collect a sequence of characters that are *not* U+000A LINE FEED (LF) or U+000D CARRIAGE RETURN (CR) characters, and let the result be *line*.
 13. If *line* contains a U+0023 NUMBER SIGN character, drop the portion of *line* from the first NUMBER SIGN character to the end.
 14. Drop any trailing U+0020 SPACE and U+0009 CHARACTER TABULATION (tab) characters at the end of *line*.
 15. If *line* is the empty string, then jump back to the *step* labeled "start of line".